Samson-Ludo/samson-ludo/src/pages/index.md

     section_id: hero
     component: HeroBlock
     content: Your search for a top-notch frontend engineer just got terminated!
-  - view_all_text: View All
-    num_projects_displayed: 5
-    section_id: latest-projects
-    view_all_url: portfolio/index.html
-    subtitle: Browse my projects and see a glimpse of what I can do for you.
-    title: Recent Work
-    type: portfolioblock
-    layout_style: mosaic
-    component: PortfolioBlock
-  - type: contactblock
-    title: Hit me up!
-    section_id: contact
-    component: ContactBlock
-    subtitle: I'm ready for your next project.
   - type: contentblock
     component: ContentBlock
     title: Who am I?